criteo-research/counterfactual_evaluation_and_recommendation/_counterfactual/4-normalized-estimator.md

 ### Experimental results

-We implemented this estimator and compared its results with the previously proposed "pointwise capped normalised".
+We implemented this estimator and compared its results with the previously proposed "pointwise capped normalized".
 We observed that:
 - It was giving almost the same results (Correlation was about 0.99)
 - But its variance was a bit lower.
-This was because in "pointwise capped normalised", when the normalisation in too high, it may become difficult to find the correct capping value without drawing a lot of samples.
+This was because in "pointwise capped normalized", when the normalization in too high, it may become difficult to find the correct capping value without drawing a lot of samples.
-- It requires one single sample of $\pi_{test}$, whereas "pointwise capped normalised" may need a lot of samples to be accurate.
+- It requires one single sample of $\pi_{test}$, whereas "pointwise capped normalized" may need a lot of samples to be accurate.
 - Implementation is also significantly easier.

 The fact that the results are closely correlated is not really a surprise: